Itinerary for Disneyland and California Adventure in One Day

 We did it!!
 We were exhausted but barely noticed because we had the best time experiencing both parks!
 For a Disney loving family, that lives in the Eastern US, we didn’t know if we would ever make it to the California parks.

-Keep in mind this itinerary would need to be tweaked based on Genie+ reservations and what you and your family want to experience.
+Keep in mind this itinerary would need to be tweaked based on Lightning Lane reservations and what you and your family want to experience.
 The best tip I can give is to have a flexible plan and discuss everyone’s expectations before you arrive at the parks.

-I spent a lot of time before we left for vacation working on our itinerary and tweaking it but once we arrived at the park there were more changes-and that is okay!
+I spent a lot of time before we left for vacation working on our itinerary and tweaking it, but once we arrived at the park there were changes that I couldn’t predict and we had to be flexible.

-My husband and I talked about different options if Genie+ reservations were sold out and we discussed our expectations with the kids so they wouldn’t be disappointed if we didn’t get to something.
+We talked about different options if Lightning Lane reservations were sold out and discussed our expectations with the kids so they wouldn’t be disappointed if we didn’t get to something.

-We fully utilized the Genie+ and ended up riding 23 attractions.
+We fully utilized the Lightning Lane and ended up riding 23 attractions.
 It was ambitious but we had an incredible time.
 Having this Disneyland and California Adventure one-day itinerary helped keep us focused on the day and made sure we got to everything our family wanted to enjoy.

 Thank you for reading my post!
 This post may contain affiliate links at no extra cost to you.
 Although we try to provide the most up-to-date prices, we do not guarantee prices listed on our site.
 At times we are compensated or hosted by destination and brands.
 All opinions are honest and my own.
 If you would like to learn about how I work with affiliate partners you can read more here.